shader-slang/slang/docs/user-guide/07-autodiff.md

 ## Using Automatic Differentiation in Slang

-In this section, we briefly walkthrough how to compute forward-derivative from input, and backward propagate the derivative from output to input.
+In this section, we walk through the steps to compute forward-derivative from input, and backward propagate the derivative from output to input.

 ### Forward Differentiation